 Having an assistant and treats handy helps get the animals attention and possibly keep them in the right place!
 Try encouraging them with a favourite toy.

-In the above cat pictures, the picture on the left would make a good portrait.
+In the above cat pictures, the first picture would make a good portrait.
 The quality of the photo is good, the expression and pose are good and the subject is well lit.

-The picture on the right however would not be suitable.
+The second picture however would not be suitable.
 The photo has been taken looking down on the cat rather than at eye level.
 The cat has her ears back slightly and the paws are not fully in the frame.

 In the above dog photos, the picture on the left would make a good portrait.
 The dog is looking attentive and happy, all the details of her coat can clearly be seen and the photo is taken from a good angle at eye level.

-The photo on the right would not make a good portrait especially a full body study as the coat obscures a large part of the body.
+The second photo would not make a good portrait especially a full body study as the coat obscures a large part of the body.
 The dog is also small in the frame meaning it is not possible to zoom in to see more detail.
 She also has a slightly worried expression with ears down and back.